puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 type called `notify` that will display a message in the output of your Puppet run without making any changes to the system.

-Add the following `notify` resource to your node definition.
-(You'll probably learn Puppet code syntax more quickly if you type out your code manually, but if you prefer to paste content into Vim, you can hit `ESC` to enter command mode and type `:set paste` to disable the automatic formatting.
-Press `i` to return to insert mode before pasting your text.)
+Add the following `notify` resource to your node definition. <small>(You'll probably learn Puppet code syntax more quickly if you type out your code manually, but if you prefer to paste content into Vim, you can hit `ESC` to enter command mode and type `:set paste` to disable the automatic formatting.
+Press `i` to return to insert mode before pasting your text.)</small>

 [//]: # (code/030_agent_run/manifests/site.pp)